dhruvjaiswal2981/inventory-management/README.md

 # 📦 Inventory Management System

-- This is a full-stack Inventory Management System with CRM integration, built using React, Node.js, Express, and MySQL.
+- This is a full-stack Inventory Management System with CRM integration, built using React, Node.js, Express, and SQLite.
 The system allows a company to track product stock, manage customer orders, and receive stock alerts dynamically.

 ## 🚀 Features